Relativity in brief... or in detail..

 Relativity: Do I need to know about it?
 What will I learn here?Do I need to know about relativity?

-Relativity is important in nuclear power, modern nagivation (GPS), some medical technologies and other applications.
+Relativity is critically important in nuclear power, modern nagivation (GPS), some medical technologies and other applications.
 Unless you are a physicist, an engineer or perhaps a philosopher, it is unlikely that you need to know much about relativity directly.
-Similarly, unless you work in literature or music, you don't need to know about the work of Shakespeare or Bach.
+Analogously, unless you work in literature or music, you don't need to know about the work of Shakespeare or Bach.

 Einstein's Special Theory of Relativity is centrally important to our understanding of time, space, matter and energy and it is one of the great examples of creative and analytical thought.
 So perhaps you will find it interesting to understand some of its central ideas.
-Although some of the consequences of the basic ideas may seem counter-intuitive, the ideas themselves are not particularly difficult to understand - as we hope to show you.
+Although some of the consequences of the basic ideas may seem counter-intuitive, the ideas themselves are not particularly difficult to understand, as we hope to show you.

 What will I learn?